Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetohydrodynamic and Electrodynamic Processes

 \subsection{Summary}

-{ Factors such as the resistive nature and the static magnetic field of the I/T have lead to a common approach where the electric field ($\mb{E}$) and electric current ($\mb{J}$) are the primary variables, and these are often used to describe how the I/T is driven.
+{ Factors such as the resistive nature and the static magnetic field of the I/T have lead to a common approach where the electric field ($\mb{E}$) and electric current ($\mb{J}$) are the primary variables, and these are often used to describe how the I/T is driven (the E-J paradigm).
 An example was performed in our previous discussion of mobility of ions and electrons in an electric field.
-However, only slow changes in the I/T can be accommodated by an electrostatic field.
-Furthermore, while for long time scales we can remove the dynamical equations for $\partial\mb{E}/\partial t$ and $\partial\mb{J}/\partial t$ and have $\mb{B}$ and $\mb{V}$ be the primary variables (V-B paradigm), the converse is not true.
-At the same time, using the E,J paradigm may allow one to arrive at an equivalent result as the V-B paradigm. { This was achieved in a general sense for wind-driven dynamos, though the interpretation of the time-dependent physics was different, and will be shown to be possible for the Rayleigh-Taylor instability in a following section.} }
+However, only very slow changes in the I/T can be accommodated by an electrostatic field.
+Furthermore, while for long time scales we can remove the dynamical equations for $d\mb{E}/dt$ and $d\mb{J}/dt$ and have $\mb{B}$ and $\mb{V}$ be the primary variables (V-B paradigm), the converse is not true.

+At the same time, using the E-J paradigm may allow one to arrive at an equivalent result as the V-B paradigm.
+This was achieved in a general sense for wind-driven dynamos and will be shown to be possible for the Rayleigh-Taylor instability in a following section. }